flutter/flutter/docs/contributing/Style-guide-for-Flutter-repo.md

 The definition of "New" changes as code grows and time passes.
 If the code needed a replacement version the odds of needing another replacement in the future is higher.
-Instead find a name that represents the idea being being used or replaced.
+Instead find a name that represents the idea being used or replaced.